 How often to replace a roof depends on a few important factors.
-Your roofing material, how well it was installed, and how well it was maintained are all things that can influence the lifespan of your commercial roofing system.
+Your roofing material, how well it was installed, and how well it was maintained can all influence the lifespan of your commercial roofing system.

-Since commercial roofs are often exposed to more wear and tear than residential roofs, these roofing systems typically need to be replaced more frequently.
+Commercial roofs are often exposed to more wear and tear than residential roofs.
+Consequently, these roofing systems typically need to be replaced more frequently.
 How often should you replace your commercial roof?

 When You See Significant Damage

 Different types of roofing materials may show different signs of damage.
 For example, asphalt-based systems such as modified bitumen are more prone to blistering than single-ply membrane materials such as TPO.
-Loose roofing materials, excessive ponding water, or extensive cracking or bubbling could all be signs that your commercial roof needs to be replaced.
+Look out for signs that your commercial roof needs to be replaced.
+These include loose roofing materials, excessive ponding water, or extensive cracking or bubbling.

 For some businesses, signs that their roof has reached the end of its life may not be on the roof itself but may translate to interior damage such as mold, water stains, or loss of energy efficiency.